Azure/ARO-RP/pkg/operator/controllers/guardrails/policies/README.md

       name: 99-worker-generated-crio-seccomp-use-default
   dryRun: true
 ```
-A tool [admr-gen](https://github.com/ArrisLee/admr-gen) has been created and can be utilized to generate fake admission review requests in an easier way.
+A tool [admr-gen](https://github.com/ArrisLee/admr-gen) has been created and can be utilized to generate mocked kube admission review requests in an easier way.

 ## Enable and test your policy on a dev cluster